 Many human rights organizations are not equipped to perform the task of long-term archival storage of primary sources.
 If advocates have collected data which might be of interest to posterity, they might consider making arrangements to store the data with existing human rights archives and libraries.
-One useful source for finding an archival repository for original sources is the Center for Research Libraries Human Rights Archives and
+One useful source for finding an archival repository for original sources is the Center for Research Libraries Human Rights Archives and Documentation Program (HRADP).17 This program works specifically to find proper archival storage places for human rights documents.
+By contacting HRADP, advocates might be able to find a permanent storage solution for their original sources.

-15 Manuel Guzman and Bert Verstappen, "What is Monitoring," vol. 1 of Human Rights Monitoring and Documentation (Versoix, Switzerland: HURIDOCS 2003), 18.
+15 Manuel Guzman and Bert Verstappen, 'What is Monitoring," vol. 1 of Human Rights Monitoring and Documentation (Versoix, Switzerland: HURIDOCS 2003), 18.